durrcommasteven/durrcommasteven.github.io/_posts/2022-11-01-transformer-quantum-states.md

 q(\sigma) \propto |\Psi_\theta(\sigma)|^2 E_{loc}(\sigma)
 $$

-We don't have access to this exactly, but we can have access to
+We don't have access to this probability distribution exactly, but if we change our setup, we can have access to
 $$
 |\Psi_\theta(\sigma)|^2
 $$.